-There is only one species of opossum in the United States it's the only marsupial found here.
+There is only one species of possum in the United States, and it's the only marsupial found here.
 That means they're more closely related to kangaroos and koalas from Australia than another common pest of North America, the raccoon.
-The one species is the Virginia opossum.
-(Didelphis virginiana) They're often considered to be ugly pest animals with their hairless ears and hairless tails.
-Their weird feet with their opposable thumbs give some people the creeps.
-The opposum's ability to munch down on the annoying blood suckers took even researchers by surprise.
+The one species is the Virginia possum (Didelphis virginiana), which are often considered ugly pest animals with hairless ears and tails.
+Their opposable thumbs give a lot of people the creeps, too.
+The possum's ability to munch down on the annoying blood-suckers took even researchers by surprise.

-"I had no suspicion they'd be such efficient tick-killing animals," said Richard Ostfeld, of the Cary Institute for Ecosystem Studies in Millbrook, New York.
-"Don't hit opossums if they've playing dead in the road."
+"I had no suspicion they'd be such efficient tick-killing animals," said Richard Ostfeld, of the Cary Institute of Ecosystem Studies in Millbrook, New York.
+"Don't hit possums if they've been playing dead in the road."

-Opossums are crazy, fastidious, grooming animals like cats, and when they find a tick, it's right down the hatch.
-Researchers found many digested ticks in the feces of cooperative opossums.
+Possums are crazy, fastidious, grooming animals like cats, and when they find a tick, it's right down the hatch.
+Researchers found many digested ticks in the feces of cooperative possums.
 Cheers to the guy who got that job!

-Ostfeld said that one opossum can kill and eat some 5,000 ticks in a single season.
+Ostfeld said that one single possum can kill and eat some 5,000 ticks in a single season.
 The actual spread of Lyme disease, or the rate at which it gets spread, can be diminished thanks to the hard work and voracious appetites of possums.